rydlande/Cross-course_project/README.md

 ## Running

-To view the page, click on the link
+To view the page, copy this link:

     https://rydlande.github.io/Cross-course_project/